Each Import, Export, Changings and Tables parameter can have one of the following representations:

 Export parameters represent the output values sent from SAP back to the client after execution of a function module.

-In the tab Exports you can add scalar values, structures or tables to the output.
+In the tab Exports you can define export parameters that can be presented as scalar values, structures or tables.

 Add Items to Output